 Conditioning Component 2...
 (Example: Non-vetted)

 <Customer> provided one sample set of sequential conditioned data <of at least 1,000,000 outputs> drawn from conditioning component 2 within an instance of the entropy source during normal operating conditions.
 This sample was assessed as a bitstring (as directed in SP 800-90B Section 3.1.5.2).
-See 9 for the output of the test tool associated with this testing.
+See Appendix A for the output of the test tool associated with this testing.

 Table 9.
 Conditioned Test Results for Component 2 (if non-vetted)